 Divorce is challenging to overcome.
 It doesn’t just involve a loss of your partner but requires changes in lifestyle and perception, which make it even harder to keep a positive view of the self.
-Is there anything you can do preserve your self-esteem while divorcing?
+Is there anything you can do to preserve your self-esteem while divorcing?
 The following psychological tricks can help.

 Talk to Competent People